Skip to main content

 Discounts for Teen Drivers

-• Good Student Discount: Many insurers offer discounts of 10-25% for students who maintain a B average or better
+• Good Student Discount: Many insurers offer discounts for students who maintain a B average or better

 • Driver Training Discount: Completing an approved driver education course can reduce premiums

-• Defensive Driving Course: The NY accident prevention course provides a 10% discount for three years
+• Defensive Driving Course: The NY accident prevention course provides a 10% discount on liability, no-fault, and collision premiums for three years under the NY DMV Point & Insurance Reduction Program

 • Safe Driver Programs: Some insurers offer telematics programs that monitor driving habits and reward safe driving